rf20008/TheDiscordMathProblemBotRepo2/TERMS_AND_CONDITIONS.md

 ## A disclaimer because of GPLv3

 These Terms shall not be construed to prevent you from doing anything that the GPLv3 License allows you to do.
+(Basically, I'm not preventing you from doing anything that the GPLv3 allows you to do as the GPLv3 license's terms say that I cannot impose restrictions on code sharing.)

 ## Contributions/ Derivatives / Forks of the project